 SKUPINA Don Don Listed by qilin Ransomware Group

-On June 4, 2026, the qilin ransomware group added SKUPINA Don Don to its leak site, confirming that it had exfiltrated internal files from the company during a ransomware attack.
+On June 4, 2026, the qilin ransomware group added SKUPINA Don Don to its leak site, claiming that it had exfiltrated internal files from the company during a ransomware attack.

 Public reporting indicates the victim is SKUPINA Don Don, a company whose precise business activities are not detailed in the initial leak notice.
 The qilin ransomware group claims to have stolen internal files, though the exact volume and specific data types remain undisclosed in the current posting.
 No victim count or customer data breach has been publicly quantified.
 The listing appeared on the group’s dark-web leak site, a standard step in its double-extortion playbook after encryption and exfiltration.